 Ms. High is an adjunct professor at Mt.
 San Antonio College and an adjunct education and career counselor at Cypress College.
 Through both schools, she teaches college success, job search skills and career research classes.
 Also, as an independent consultant, "Dream Chasers & Goal Setters," she offers a variety of services to help clients to find and achieve their dreams and goals.
 She also leads a support group for the unemployed, "Living Beyond Work Loss," through Anaheim Vineyard.
-She also has started a non-profit career transition resource center for adults in transition.
+She also has started a non-profit career transition resource center, New Career Vision, for adults facing career transitions.

 In addition to her professional experience working with adults in transition, she also has personal experience dealing with transitions and the challenges they present: After being laid off from a long-term clerical position in the business world, she went to back to school full-time to finish her degree.
 Her career transition from corporate "office jobs" to professor/counselor in higher education required much more education, experience, knowledge, time, effort, change and sacrifice then she originally expected.
 Through that journey, she found her life's calling and has used her educational pursuits to find answers to questions people could not provide.
-Her career transition required her to make multiple job, housing, education, and relationship transitions during a 15-year period.
+Her career transitions during a 15-year period.
 She uses her personal and professional experiences and specialized training to identify and address assist adults who are working their way through a variety of life transitions.

-She holds a Master's in Education from Azusa Pacific University and additional graduate work in School Counseling from Cal State San Bernardino, and Theology from Fuller Theological
+She holds a Master's in Education from Azusa Pacific University and additional graduate work in School Counseling from Cal State San Bernardino, and Theology from Fuller Theological Seminary.

-Seminary.
 She received her Bachelor of Science from Cal Poly Pomona and her Associates of Arts from Rio Hondo Community College.

-WHY ARE YOU HERE TOD) A V?
-AA TI I 100 IUL
+WHY ARE YOU HERE TODAY?

 Take a few minutes to reflect on why you chose to come to this workshop.
-What are you hopin to get from this workshop?
+What are you hoping to get from this workshop?